 Today’s post was born out of an argument in my room last night.
-Our system and media have painted the picture that if you don’t have minimum of 7 digits in your account, a fresh ride, a luxurious house on the island (for those in Lagos, Nigeria), a pretty girl you call your own or guy in whatever category you find yourself, a good paying job or business, a first class or 4 point result… you are not a success.
+Our system and media have painted the picture that if you don’t have a minimum of 7 digits in your account, a fresh ride, a luxurious house on the island (for those in Lagos, Nigeria), a pretty girl you call your own or guy in whatever category you find yourself, a good-paying job or business, a first-class or 4 points result… you are not a success.

 If you lack some or all of these, you might never get a girl to say “YES” to your marriage proposal, because no lady wants to join a man in a struggle to make it, “all things must be ready”.
 Or you won’t have a voice amidst your peers.
 One of the guys in the argument even said and I quote “I will not come for any alumni reunion if I don’t have a ride”.